fharper/speakerkit/abstracts.md

 _Characters: 574_

+#### Details

+This talk will highlight other technologies, like HashiCorp Vault, to solidify external secrets, and provide a bulletproof way to manage secrets in a GitOps way, while benefiting of disaster recovery implementation.
+It's a great way to showcase other cloud native technologies, and not just the one in the landscape.
+Attendees will come back home with actionable tips, and tricks on how to secure their Kubernetes game and with another way to manage their secrets.

 #### Tagline

 Follow Indiana Jones journey as he traveled to the unexplored territories of Cloudy Nativa, and discover the Temple of Secrets!
 I’ll guide Indy toward managing his applications’ secrets with a special weapon of mine, HashiCorp Vault.